howardroark/coders-catechism/README.md

 can explain what the project is and offer context to its role when related to the past, present and future it should make sense.

-### What exaclty is this project attempting to accompish?
+### What exactly is this project attempting to accompish?

 ### What pre-existing ideas does this project build upon?